Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 The following snippet demonstrates how to mock the `EventHubBufferedProducerClient`.
 When using the buffered producer to publish events the  key interactions are calls to `EnqueueEventAsync` and/or `EnqueueEventsAsync`.
 Since the buffered producer implictly batches events passed in, mocking these calls is relatively straightforward.

 This snippet also demonstrates testing a send event failed handler.
-It is guaranteed by the library that the event handlers registered by the application will be called at the appropriate times.
-So fail and success handlers can be called and validated directly when testing.
+It is guaranteed by the library that the event handlers will be called at the appropriate times while the processor is running; it is recommended that handers be tested by calling them directly, rather than attempting to simulate having the buffered producer invoke them.

 ```C# Snippet:EventHubs_Sample11_MockingBufferedProducer
 Mock<EventHubBufferedProducerClient> bufferedProducerMock = new();